What are the award categories?

 The Shared Value Champion will have:

-- demonstrated leadership in the shared value space and within their own organisation
+- Demonstrated leadership in the shared value space and within their own organisation and been responsible for leading a transformation of their organisation through shared value

-- contributed to the shared value knowledge base through involvement in roundtable discussions, contributions of thought leadership pieces, involvement in research
+- Contributed to the shared value knowledge base through involvement in roundtable discussions, contributions of thought leadership pieces and case studies and involvement in research projects and activities

 Want to stay informed about the process?
 Subscribe to our email updates.